 Source: “Global MetroMonitor 2012: Slowdown, Recovery, and Interdependence” (Washington: Brookings Institution).

-Large metropolitan areas are the foci of global commercial activity as well as of global economic output.
+Large metropolitan areas are the foci of global commercial activity as well as global economic output.
 The world’s 300 largest metropolitan areas account for 19% of the global population but for 48% of the global GDP.
-They tend to dominate national economies, particularly primate cities such as London, Paris, Moscow, Mexico City, Bangkok, Lima and Tokyo.
-Compared with their urban population figures, the economic weight metropolitan areas in developing economies is less prevalent.
+They tend to dominate national economies, particularly primate cities such as London, Paris, Moscow, Mexico City, Bangkok, Lima, and Tokyo.
+Compared with their urban population figures, the economic weight of metropolitan areas in developing economies is less prevalent.
 The global economy is thus more a network of interacting cities than of nations trading.
-A similar rationale applies at the national level, which are composed of a system of cities.
+A similar rationale applies at the national level, which is composed of a system of cities.